wecarsoniv/augmented-pca/docs/source/contents/examples.rst

 Here, usage and efficacy of AugmentedPCA models is demonstrated on real world, open-source datasets.

-sAPCA Example - Gene Expression Clustering
+SAPCA Example - Gene Expression Clustering
 ------------------------------------------------------------------------------------------------------------------------

-The ability of sAPCA to create representations with greater class fidelity is demonstrated using a `gene expression dataset from the UCI machine learning repository
+The ability of SAPCA to create representations with greater class fidelity is demonstrated using a `gene expression dataset from the UCI machine learning repository
 <https://archive.ics.uci.edu/ml/datasets/gene+expression+cancer+RNA-Seq>`_.
 This dataset contains RNA-Seq gene
 expression samples from patients with five different typesof tumors.
 Dimensionality reduction techniques, such as PCA, are often used in gene expression analysis to visualize clustering of samples in 2-dimensional(2D) space or as a preprocessing step for downstream classification.
 However, sometimes principal axes of variance may represent patient-specific gene expression variance rather than variance specific to condition or disease.
-Here, sAPCA is used to create representations that, in addition to representing the variance in the gene expression data, are aligned with the data labels.
+Here, SAPCA is used to create representations that, in addition to representing the variance in the gene expression data, are aligned with the data labels.